About Atticus

 The role is a rare opportunity to join a fast-growing Series B startup that doubles as a B-corp social enterprise.
 Every project you take on will help clients in need get the help they deserve, and you’ll shape our company culture as we scale.
 We’re looking for engineers who are excited about our mission and the challenges it entails.

-• You write idiomatic JavaScript, Golang, Java, Python, Scala, or Ruby.
+• You have 5+ years of experience writing idiomatic JavaScript, Golang, Java, Python, Scala, or Ruby.

 • You build modern, resilient and operationally sane backend systems exemplifying industry standards (HTTP REST, GraphQL, Stream processing, Big Data).